The Complete Guide

 Why We Love Phlebotomy Tech

 What if you could be on the frontlines of saving countless lives but without the need (or expense) of going to medical school for 4+ years?
-What if, instead, you could get going on this new and exciting career in as little as 4 months?
+And what if, instead, you could get going on this new and exciting career in as little as 4 months?

-Phlebotomy technicians are responsible for drawing and collecting blood samples from patients.
+Phlebotomists (aka Phlebotomy Technicians) are responsible for drawing and collecting blood samples from patients.
 And since blood is the very source of human life and carries our human genetic code, handling it is a very big responsibility.
-These professionals are instrumental in providing quality patient care and a critical component to any healthcare team.

-If you think you have what it takes to become a phlebotomy technician, then keep reading to see what this exciting career offers!
+If you think you have what it takes to become a phlebotomy technician, have fine motor skills and you feel excited to take on this role, then keep reading to see what this career offers in 2023!

 What Do Phlebotomy Technicians Do?